How to bake some bread?

 Question Answering can be usefully used in the "real world".
 Here are a couple of examples.

 Chat bots are used more and more everyday, both to answer customer questions and internal collaborators questions.
 Imagine that a customer is asking a legal question about his contract.
 You could perfectly use a question answering model for that and pass the contract as a context.

 Here's another chat bots related example.
 Imagine that a collaborator has a technical question about a product.
 Why not provide him with a natural language interface and make his life easier?

-Hugging Face is a central repository regrouping all the newest open-source Natural Language Processing transformer-based models.
-One of them, Deepset's Roberta Base Squad 2, is perfectly suited for question answering in many languages with a context.
-For question answering without context, the best solution is GPT-J.
+Hugging Face is a central repository regrouping many open-source Natural Language Processing Transformer-based models.
+One of them, Roberta Base Squad 2, is perfectly suited for concise question answering. %}

 Building an inference API for question answering is a necessary step as soon a you want to use question answering in production.
 But keep in mind that building such an API is not necessarily easy.
 First because you need to code the API (easy part) but also because you need to build a highly available, fast, and scalable infrastructure to serve your models behind the hood (hardest part).
 Machine learning models consume a lot of resources (memory, disk space, CPU, GPU...) which makes it hard to achieve high-availability and low latency at the same time.

-NLP Cloud proposes a question answering API that gives you the opportunity to perform question answering out of the box, based on Deepset's Roberta Base Squad 2, and GPT-J, with excellent performances.
-The response time (latency) is very good for the Roberta model and the accuracy of GPT-J is very impressive.
+NLP Cloud proposes a question answering API that gives you the opportunity to perform question answering out of the box, based on Deepset's Roberta Base Squad 2, GPT-J, GPT-NeoX, Dolphin, and ChatDolphin, with excellent performances.
+The response time (latency) is very good for the Roberta model and the accuracy of generative models on this task is very impressive.
 You can either use the pre-trained model or train your own model, or upload your own custom models!